-The Baba Yaga of Eastern European folklore were supernatural and ferocious women, said to live in a hut on chicken legs, typified as a sorceress/mid-wife/fortune-teller style character with a large pestle and mortar, who had a close relationship with nature and could be benevolent – or more often not.
+The Baba Yaga of Eastern European folklore was a supernatural and ferocious woman, said to live in a hut on chicken legs, typified as a sorceress/mid-wife/fortune-teller style character with a large pestle and mortar, who had a close relationship with nature and could be benevolent – or more often not.

 The Babayagas of Barlow’s new novel are definitely sorceresses.
 The setting is Paris in 1959.
 The book starts with Zoya, a beautiful young woman of Russian extraction, who has realised that Leon, her lover of fifteen years, is starting to question why she’s not looking any older.
 Time to get rid of him – she didn’t quite mean to impale him on a railing though.